lovelindhoni/scarlet/README.md

 ### Run a script

-The `.scar` file extension is the convention for Scarlet script files.
+The `.scar` file extension is the convention for Scarlet source files.

 ```bash
 scarlet --run path/to/script.scar